bradfitz/homelab/README.md

 ## Power

 The whole setup including all APs and switches draws about 220 watts idle.
+Power is pretty cheap in Seattle.
+Washington State (as of April 2018) has the cheapest electricity in the United States, at
+$0.0974/kWh.

 * 2 x [APC Back-UPS Pro 1000 BR1000G](https://www.amazon.com/APC-Back-UPS-Battery-Protector-BR1000G/dp/B0038ZTZ3W)
 * 2 x [APC AP7801 Rack PDU](https://www.amazon.com/gp/product/B004Y39T7Y/)